sandhawke/datapages/README.md

 Changes are tagged with who did them, currenly using webgram SessionID.
-We may want to use real user identity instead, but maybe not, since we might want to distinguish between a change I made on my table vs laptop vs incognito mode somewhere.
+We may want to use real user identity instead, but maybe not, since we might want to distinguish between a change I made on my tablet vs laptop vs incognito mode somewhere.
 With SessionIDs we need to do another level of mapping though, which could get annoying.

 API style is inspired by